yurygolub/northwind-apps-module-4/command line interface commands for migrations.md

 # Command Line Interface Commands for Migrations

 Use .NET Core Command List Interface to execute entity framework core commands.
 To use .NET CLI, add <DotNetCliToolReference Include="Microsoft.EntityFrameworkCore.Tools.DotNet" Version="2.0.0" /> under <ItemGroup> node by editing your .NET Core project's .csproj file.

 Open command prompt and navigate to your project's root folder and enter dotnet ef --help to list EF Core commands, as shown below.

 C:> dotnet ef --help
 Entity Framework Core .NET Command Line Tools 2.0.0-rtm-26452

 Usage: dotnet ef [options] [command]

 Options:
   --version        Show version information
   -h|--help        Show help information
-  -v|--verbose     Show verbose output.
+  -v|--verbose     Show verbose output
-  --no-color       Don't colorize output.
+  --no-color       Don't colorize output
-  --prefix-output  Prefix output with level.
+  --prefix-output  Prefix output with level

 Commands:
-  database    Commands to manage the database. dbcontext   Commands to manage DbContext types. migrations  Commands to manage migrations.
+  database    Commands to manage the database.
+  dbcontext   Commands to manage DbContext types.
+  migrations  Commands to manage migrations.

 Use "dotnet ef [command] --help" for more information about a command.

 As you can see above, there are three main EF commands available: database, dbcontext and migrations.
 The following table lists all EF commands and sub commands.

 Command	Sub Commands	Usage
-Database	drop	Drops the database. update	Updates the database to a specified migration.
+Database	drop	Drops the database.
+update	Updates the database to a specified migration.
-DbContext	info	Gets information about a DbContext type. list	Lists available DbContext types. scaffold	Scaffolds a DbContext and entity types for a database.
+DbContext	info	Gets information about a DbContext type.
+list	Lists available DbContext types.
+scaffold	Scaffolds a DbContext and entity types for a database.
-Migration	add	Adds a new migration. list	Lists available migrations. remove	Removes the last migration.
+Migration	add	Adds a new migration.
+list	Lists available migrations.
+remove	Removes the last migration.
 script:	Generates a SQL script from migrations.
 Let's see available options for each command.

 Database Drop
 > dotnet ef database drop

 Usage: dotnet ef database drop [options]

 Options:
   -f|--force                             Don't confirm.
   --dry-run                              Show which database would be dropped, but don't drop it.
   -c|--context <DBCONTEXT>               The DbContext to use.
   -p|--project <PROJECT>                 The project to use.
   -s|--startup-project <PROJECT>         The startup project to use.